-- to treat high blood pressure (hypertension), - to reduce the risk of cardiac events, such as heart attack, in patients with stable coronary artery disease (a condition where the blood supply to the heart is reduced or blocked) and who have already had a heart attack and/or an operation to improve the blood supply to the heart by widening the vessels that supply it.
+- treat high blood pressure (hypertension) - reduce the risk of cardiac events, such as heart attack, in patients with stable coronary artery disease (a condition where the blood supply to the heart is reduced or blocked) and who have already had a heart attack and/or an operation to improve the blood supply to the heart by widening the vessels that supply it.

-2. What you need to know before you take Perindopril tablets
+2. What you need to know before you take Perindopril Tablets

-Do not take Perindopril Tablets
+Do not take Perindopril

-- if you are allergic to perindopril or to any of the other ingredients of this medicine (listed in section 6) or any other ACE inhibitor, - if you are more than 3 months pregnant.
-(It is also better to avoid Perindopril Tablets in early pregnancy - see pregnancy - if you have experienced symptoms such as wheezing, swelling of the face, tongue or throat, intense itching or severe skin rashes with previous ACE inhibitor treatment or if you or a member of your family have had these symptoms in any other circumstances (a condition called angioedema). - if you have diabetes or impaired kidney function and you are treated with a blood pressure lowering medicine containing - If you have taken or are currently taking sacubitril/valsartan, a medicine used to treat a type of long-term (chronic) heart failure in adults, as the risk of angioedema (rapid swelling under the skin in an area such as the throat) is increased. - If you are having dialysis or any other type of blood filtration.
-Depending on the machine that is used, perindopril may not be suitable for you, - If you have kidney problems where the blood supply to your kidneys is reduced (renal artery stenosis).
+- If you are allergic (hypersensitive) to perindopril or to any of the other ingredients of this medicine (listed in Section 6), or to any other ACE inhibitor, - If you have experienced symptoms such as wheezing, swelling of the face, tongue or throat, intense itching or severe skin rashes with previous ACE inhibitor treatment or if you or a member of your family have had these symptoms in any other circumstances (a condition called angioedema), - If you are more than 3 months pregnant.
+(It is also better to avoid Perindopril in early pregnancy see pregnancy section.) - If you have diabetes or impaired kidney function and you are treated with a blood pressure lowering medicine containing aliskiren. - if you are having dialysis or any other type of blood filtration.
+Depending on the machine that is used may not be suitable for you. - If you have kidney problems where the blood supply to your kidneys is reduced (renal artery stenosis). - If you have taken or are currently taking sacubitril/valsartan, a medicine used to treat a type of long-term (chronic) heart failure in adults, the risk of angioedema (rapid swelling under the skin in an area such as the throat) is increased.